daniel-lalaina-movile/cryptobash/README.md

 - Rebalance all your wallet portifolio based on configuration file (Binance ✔️ / Gate.io ✔️ / FTX ✔️ )
 - Show your results and the balance details represented in USDT BTC FIAT.
 (Binance ✔️ / Gate.io ✔️ / FTX ✔️ )
 - Sell every token asap at market price (Binance ✔️ / Gate.io ✔️ / FTX ✔️ )
-- Make basic orders on specific or multiple tokens at market price (Binance ✔️ / Gate.io ✔️ / FTX ✔️ )
+- Make basic orders at market price (Binance ✔️ / Gate.io ✔️ / FTX ✔️ )
 - Send Telegram messages about your wallet and results. ✔️

 ## Example: